Digitaler-Impfnachweis/certification-apis/Implementation.md

 The fields within the vaccination certificate request must be as follows:

 *   `id`: Identifier of the administering location (i.e. vaccination center ID / DIM-ID, BSNR or similar identifier).
 It will be used in the construction of the DGCI (digital green certificate identifier).
 Due to the specification of the DGCI only the use of uppercase letters and numbers 0-9 are allowed. `^[0-9A-Z]+$`
 *   `tg`: The disease agent targeted as defined by SNOMED CT.
-Currently for COVID 19, only `"840539006"` is to be used.
+Currently for COVID-19, only `"840539006"` is to be used.
 *   `vp`: The vaccine prophylaxis as defined by SNOMED CT.
 Can be
     *   `1119349007` for a SARS-CoV-2 mRNA vaccine
     *   `1119305005` for a SARS-CoV-2 antigen vaccine